 Many people believe that the “best quality” area rugs are made in Asia by hand and the only way to obtain one is to import it.
 Historically this may have been true, but modern advances in machine weaving technology make it possible for you to now buy an incredibly beautiful, durable rug that is 100% made in the United States of America.
-Case in point – the American Star brand available exclusively at Rugs Direct.
+Case in point – Made in USA area rugs.

 The terminology and jargon used in the world of area rugs can be confusing.
 The more you learn about the fascinating world of rug-making, the more intricate and complex you discover it is.
 So to help those of you interested in the many words used to describe the various styles and attributes of area rugs throughout the world, we present to you The Ultimate Area Rug Glossary!